top of page

 College: University of California at Berkeley, Phi Beta Kappa, BA in English

-Started first novel: At approximately age 4
+Started first novel: At approximately age four

 Earliest signs I might actually succeed as a novelist: